International Paper Company research snapshot

 Munger risk inversion

-The thesis fails if the DS Smith integration consumes more cash than expected, the split adds complexity, packaging demand weakens, leverage pressures the dividend, or commodity pricing turns against IP before cost savings arrive.
+The thesis fails if input costs keep rising, EMEA losses persist, the Pine Hill disruption or other mill issues recur, the DS Smith integration consumes more cash than expected, the split adds complexity, or leverage and the dividend come under pressure before normalized earnings arrive.

 Management